sdarre/hexc/README.md

 | -hb      | Hexadecimal to binary  |
 | -hd      | Hexadecimal to decimal |

 hexbin can be fed several strings, separated by whitespace.

-e.g.
+For example:
 ```
 ~$ ./hexbin -bd 10101 111
 10101 -> 21